 4 – New Street to Temple Row Listed Buildings Map

 For the Architecture and History enthusiasts, there is also a variety of things to see in Birmingham.
 Our recommendation is the short walk between New Street and Temple Row, spotting historical places and listed buildings.
 You can extend your route towards the Jewellery Quarter if you fancy a longer walk.
-This map gives you the listed buildings and some of the history.

 5 – Akamba Family Fun Day